rlehfeld/mosquitto_pyplugin/README.md

 Auxiliary module
 ================

-Authentication module can import an auxiliary module provided by mosquitto:
+Plugin module can import an auxiliary module provided by mosquitto:

-    import mosquitto_auth
+    import mosquitto_pyplugin

 The module provides following function: